<aside> <img src="/icons/chart-line_gray.svg" alt="/icons/chart-line_gray.svg" width="40px" />

 Terrestrial vegetation | Always includes subclasses (e.g. forest, grassland, wetland, cropland) |

-Urban | May cover both impervious (e.g. buildings) and built-up green features (e.g. rooftop parks) |
+Urban | May cover impervious (e.g. buildings) or green features (e.g. rooftop parks) |

 Land use class | Notes |